 OECD Home › Statistics Directorate › Latest Documents

-English, PDF, 20,386kb
+English, PDF, 1,963kb

-Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, show diverging patterns across major economies.
+Composite leading indicators (CLIs), designed to anticipate turning-points in economic activity relative to trend, show signs of stabilising economic outlook in most major economies.